jamieallen59/CV/README.md

 I enjoy collaborating closely with designers, product managers and other developers to get cutting edge user-interfaces into the hands of customers built using robust, maintainable and scalable code.

 My focus when writing code is always on the next developer.
-I value well thought out names, clarity and consistency.
+I value thorough testing, clarity and consistency.

 Have a look at my [website.](http://www.jamieallen.co.uk/)